-The meter(s) will be installed in accordance with relevant national or international standard.
-Before the operation of the project, the meter(s) will be clarified and examined by the project owner and the power grid company according to the regulation.
+The meters will be installed in accordance with relevant national or international standard.
+Before the operation of the project, the metering equipments will be clarified and examined by the project owner and the power grid company according to the above regulation.
+The power generated will be delivered to EDL through transmission lines.